-While these classes might be required to meet graduation requirements, HVAC/R and automotive programs only offer specialized courses that are relevant to their field.
-Avoiding unnecessary classes can save students time and money.
+While these classes might be required to meet graduation requirements, HVAC/R and automotive programs offer specialized courses that are relevant to their field.
+Avoiding unnecessary classes can save students unnecessary time, money, and frustration.

-Technical schools offer the same core programs throughout the academic year, so students don’t need to wait to tackle the courses they need.
-Four-year college students may need to wait a semester (or longer) just to take the classes to fulfill graduation requirements.
+Technical schools offer the same core programs throughout the academic year, so students also don’t need to wait to take the courses they need while university students may need to wait a semester (or longer) just to fulfill their graduation requirements.

-Students at technical schools tend to receive more attention in their training.
-Instead of going to lectures with hundreds of students and one professor at a four-year college, students at technical schools can take advantage of a more hands-on education from qualified instructors.
+Instead of going to lectures with hundreds of students and one professor, tech and trade school students tend to receive more attention in their training.
 This is particularly true for students in electrician or electrical technician programs who must learn how to handle technology safely and efficiently.

-More one-on-one attention from teachers, group study sessions, and project work means that you’ll be extremely skilled upon completing your course.
+More one-on-one attention from teachers, group study sessions, and project work means that you’ll be extremely skilled when you enter the workforce.

-When it comes to higher education, an increasing number of students and working adults are electing to enroll in vocational or trade schools.
-These cheaper educational alternatives allow students to receive a solid education quickly while also preparing them for employment immediately after graduation.
+An increasing number of students and working adults are electing to enroll in vocational or trade schools.
+Why?
+You can receive a solid education quickly while also preparing for employment – immediately after graduation.

 Start Your New Career Path Today